President and lawmakers push for new gun legislation

 “Republicans are not willing to support everything that I support, like banning assault weapons, but I really think we could pass something that saves lives,” Murphy said.

-Murphy said red flag laws, background checks expansion, and safe storage are some of the things on the table.
+Murphy said red flag laws, background checks expansion, and safe storage is some of the things on the table.

 On ABC’s This Week, Kinzinger said he believes the gun owners and supporters need to step up.